jellyhive/SwedishBankAccounts/README.md

 ## Important Caveat

-Some bank account numbers that is impossible to validate (as they do not have a check digit) that are indistinguishable from validatable accounts.
+Some bank account numbers are impossible to validate (as they do not have a check digit) and are indistinguishable from validatable accounts.
 We recommend using this library on form input fields but do not prevent form submission if the account number is reported as invalid.
-A good idea would instead be a warning saying "there is a chance this is not a valid bank account number you may want to double check."
+A good idea would instead be a warning saying "there is a chance this is not a valid bank account number, you may want to double check."

 ## Examples